-We like to showcase the awesome people who work here at 729 Solutions because they are more than just great employees, they are creative, interesting and talented people who deserve a little recognition.
-This time Dave head of Professional Services joins Allegra to discuss his role here at 729, music and meatloaf.
+We like to showcase the awesome people who work here at 729 Solutions because they are more than just great employees; they are creative, interesting and talented people who deserve a little recognition.
+This time Dave, head of Professional Services, joins us to discuss his role here at 729, music and meatloaf.

-Dave: My title right now is Senior Project Manager that will be changing in the near future to encompass my new role where I am the head of what we’re currently calling Professional Services.
+My title right now is Head of Professional Services.
 This means that I am in an overview role of all projects that involve a SAAS product (Software As a Service) or a PAAS (Platform as a Service) project.
 This includes products like Zendesk, GitHub, New Relic.

 I’m involved in making sure that these projects go smoothly from the initial proposal to finish, while the Project Manager on the project is the one who is involved in the day-to-day.
 I am there to make sure that things continue on in the correct path and that any challenges faced are overcome.

 I’m also involved in day-to-day activities for a few of our current projects, but once those projects are complete I will be moving away from doing day-to-day PM work.
 Then I will move more in the managerial guidance direction and all that stuff where I’m there as the, “oh Jesus, Oh God, what’s gone wrong?” person.
 I’m going to set up the overall projects and then if something goes wrong, I’ll fix them.

 Do you consider yourself to specialize in anything specific?